Class 4 2025 - 2026

 Children are allowed water bottles filled with water (not juice).

-Only healthy snacks or toast are allowed at morning break time.
+Only healthy snacks or toast are allowed at morning break time, this is now paid termly through the school spider app.

 Spelling practice: